tpawlonka/MechanicalNeuroevolution/README.md

 This is a rewrite of my old thesis project into Java for the purpose of exercising my Java skills.\
-Compared to the original, it is equipped with a libgdx and scene2d based GUI which allows choosing parameters for the experiment without the need to use arguments during startup or launch the application in different modes.\
+Compared to the original, it is equipped with a libgdx and scene2d based GUI which allows choosing parameters for the experiment without the need to use arguments during startup or to launch the application in different modes.\
 It is written with extensibility in mind and will feature things which I didn't have time to include in the original, such as customizable terrain and simulation conditions, and visual browsing of population history.\
 The visual output mode is also a lot more sane and performant compared to the original version.